 Actor Adrian Dunbar is among 60 business, arts, media and political figures highlighting integrated education’s role in a more peaceful and economically positive future here.

-Top media executive David Montgomery and his wife Sophie, alongside actor Adrian Dunbar, hosted a Summer Drinks reception for the Integrated Education Fund in Kensington, London last night to highlight the relevance of integrated education in Northern Ireland.
+Top media executive David Montgomery and his wife Sophie, alongside actor Adrian Dunbar, hosted a Summer Drinks reception for the Integrated Education Fund in Kensington, London to highlight the relevance of integrated education in Northern Ireland.